Struggle with motivation? Here’s a surefire way to motivate yourself to clean.

 When you don’t need a party

-You don’t always need to host a party to get motivated.
-I was reminded of this earlier this month when my washing machine broke.
+You don’t always need to host a party to get motivated, though.
+I was reminded of this earlier this year when my washing machine broke.
 It wasn’t a major problem, but it needed fixed.
 My washing machine’s in our basement – which looked like a pit of despair.
 Or at least a pit of cluttered mess.
 I thought I’d need to pick things up before a repairman came.

 But when one of our friends volunteered to come and help my husband fix the problem, I knew a random stranger wouldn’t be in our basement – but our friend who we see every week at church.
 Very quickly, I got all the motivation I needed – and I stayed up late and woke up early to work on cleaning our basement.